Mhrsh0129/VotEth/README.md

-# Decentralized Voting DApp (Sepolia)
+# VotEth — Decentralized Voting DApp (Sepolia)

-A simple, time-bound Ethereum voting dApp with a clean dark UI, MetaMask integration, and a Solidity smart contract deployed on Sepolia.
+VotEth is a simple, time-bound Ethereum voting dApp with a clean dark UI, MetaMask integration, and a Solidity smart contract deployed on Sepolia.

 - Frontend: Vanilla HTML/CSS + Ethers.js (MetaMask)
 - Smart contract: Solidity (Hardhat)
 - Optional backend: Express.js helpers for admin tasks
 - Network: Sepolia via Alchemy

-> Branding: Replace placeholders in this README with your brand name/logo.
-See the Branding section below.
+Live site: https://app.voteth.xyz (GitHub Pages)

+> Branding: This project is branded as VotEth.
+Add your logo at `assets/branding/logo.png` if desired, and I can wire it into the UI.

 ## Features